 Do you know what to do if disaster strikes?
 Knowing what to do before a hurricane hits can help to make the process not only smoother but less scary, especially for those not originally from the Florida area.

 According to Jeanie Tini, Director of Marketing and Sales at The Estates at Carpenters, a Life Plan Community in Lakeland, Florida, if you or a loved one are going to be living in Florida during hurricane season, the time to plan is now.
 “Major hurricanes have swept our state for the past several years, each with varying degrees of intensity,” says Jeanie.
 “Residents of our Life Plan Community have always been fortunate in not needing to worry about preparations for these impending storms.
 They have peace of mind in knowing that our teams are well-prepared to handle emergencies.”

 “For those living at home, it’s best to be as prepared as possible for hurricane season.
 You don’t want to be caught in the dark if disaster strikes.
 Have a plan set in place, know how you’ll communicate with family and friends, and know your local evacuation route,” says Jeanie.

 How to Plan for Hurricane Season

-According to Lakeland Electric, there are a number of ways to prepare.
-Whether you are planning for the season, are under watch or are currently under warning, their tips can help keep you out of a bind and as safe as possible.
+According to Lakeland Electric, there are several ways to prepare.
+Whether you are planning for the season, are under watch, or are currently under warning, their tips can help keep you out of a bind and as safe as possible.
 Consider some of these tips.